ak-asu/web-dev-skill/.github/steps/7-react-fundamentals.md

 # Chapter 7: React Fundamentals

 This chapter guides beginners through building a portfolio site as a React single-page application (SPA).
-You’ll learn React’s core concepts—functional components, JSX, props, state, event handling, list rendering, and navigation—while creating interactive components like About, Skills, Projects, and a Navbar.
-Practical examples, including a “Show More” button and scroll-based navigation highlighting, ensure you apply these concepts effectively.
+You'll learn React's core concepts—functional components, JSX, props, state, event handling, list rendering, and navigation—while creating interactive components like About, Skills, Projects, and a Navbar.
+Practical examples, including a "Show More" button and scroll-based navigation highlighting, ensure you apply these concepts effectively.
 Tailored for your Vite + React + TypeScript project, this guide uses Tailwind CSS for styling and focuses on a single-page scroll layout, with an optional introduction to React Router.

+## Chapter Tasks

+To complete this chapter, you need to:

+1. **Complete the React Quiz**: Answer 5 questions correctly in the `quizzes/Chapter7.md` file
+2. **Create React Components**:
+   - Build `About.tsx`, `Hero.tsx`, `Footer.tsx`, and `NotFound.tsx` components
+   - Add proper TypeScript typing and styling
+   - Implement React hooks like useState where appropriate
+3. **Update App.tsx**:
+   - Import and use the components you created

 ## 1. Introduction to React and Single-Page Applications